vanus-labs/docs/content/cloud-docs/sink/mongodb/setup.md

 >**Note** Atlas MongoDB asks users to choose a cloud provider to host their MongoDB deployment.
 This is because Atlas is a cloud-based database service that needs to know which provider the user wants to use to optimize performance, security, and cost-effectiveness within that provider's environment.
 Different cloud providers offer different features and capabilities, so Atlas MongoDB can provide customized recommendations and resources based on the user's chosen provider.
 Choosing a cloud provider is an essential step to set up the MongoDB deployment properly and ensure optimal performance and security.

 3. Select your preferred region.
-The region you want your resources to be deployed in.

 4. Choose a name for your Cluster.

 >**Note** A cluster in MongoDB is a group of servers or nodes that work together to store and manage data.
 It typically consists of multiple instances of the MongoDB database, which communicate with each other to ensure data consistency and availability.
 A cluster provides high availability and scalability to a MongoDB deployment, enabling it to handle large amounts of data and traffic.
-By distributing data across multiple nodes, it ensures that data remains accessible even if some nodes fail
+By distributing data across multiple nodes, it ensures that data remains accessible even if some nodes fail.

 5. Click on create to create your database.